department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 You pay the entire insurance premium, as well as any copays.
 For specific costs, see the details of the two plans below.

-Enrollment is voluntary.
-And if you already qualify for Veterans Health Administration (VHA) outpatient dental services and treatment, enrolling in VA dental insurance won’t affect those services.
+Signing up is voluntary.
+And if you already qualify for Veterans Health Administration (VHA) outpatient dental services and treatment, signing up for VA dental insurance won’t affect those services.

 ## How do I sign up for VA dental insurance?